Why?

 If you need to check in regularly (and sometimes you do) set specific times that you’ll be calling in.
 Tell people who you want to talk with, in which order, and what you want them to be prepared with.

 Decide what can’t wait.
 Winston Churchill was famous for taking naps, and he told people not to interrupt him unless it was an emergency.
-But then he was clear to define what he considered an emergency (the building being on fire or the armed invasion of the Brittish Isles).
+But then he was clear to define what he considered an emergency (the building being on fire or the armed invasion of the British Isles).
 I suspect your definition will be different.
 I usually say don’t call unless there’s fire or blood.
 But whatever your criteria are, be sure to let people know in detail when to interrupt you and when not to.
 This exercise might be something you can carry on after your return.

 Step 3 – What to Tell Your Family

 Before you leave, tell your family (presuming you’re vacationing with them) when you’ll be checking in with work so they can plan when you won’t be available.
 Then STICK TO YOUR PLAN!.
 Don’t tell them you’ll be on a call from 10-11 and have it stretch out till 11:10 or 11:15.
 Better to under promise and over deliver.
 Also let them know ahead of time that there might be an emergency, so they don’t feel betrayed if one comes up.
 If it does, explain what happened and why it was so urgent.
+It’s been said that vacationing with young kids is a trip, not a vacation.
+Your Mileage May Vary.

 Capture Your Ideas